 How your competitors interact with the audience could give you an example of how you can improve your interaction with your audience.

 Seeing the way your competitors’ audience engage with their posts can give you an overview of what you should do to improve your engagement.
 Start monitoring the number of likes and comments your competitors receive for each post and keep on eye on their number of followers.

-Monitoring your competitors’ Instagram accounts can help you to elaborate a better strategy that will push you one step ahead of the competition.
-Gathering insights on their Instagram activity, as well as on their weaknesses and strengths on this social media channel can have a major impact on your image, brand awareness, engagement and the revenue of your business.
+Monitoring your competitors’ Instagram accounts can help you to elaborate on a better strategy that will push you one step ahead of the competition.
+Gathering insights on their Instagram activity, as well as on their weaknesses and strengths on this social media channel, can have a significant impact on your image, brand awareness, engagement, and the revenue of your business.